SibenduD/MusicMatchmaker/README.md

-# A dj booking website for ease
+# A dj booking website for ease which music system integrated.